apollographql/apollo/docs/source/tutorial/client.md

 ```

 **Note:** The `apollo-cache-inmemory` and `apollo-link-http` packages are vital to developing with Apollo Client so make sure they are installed.
 Run `npm install apollo-cache-inmemory apollo-link-http --save`.
+The `apollo-link-http` package handles network requests for fetching remote data, while the `apollo-cache-inmemory` package handes caching.

 The result should be an object with a `data` property.
 The launch returned is attached to the `data` property.
 You can check out the [codesandbox demo of the code above.](https://codesandbox.io/s/8xmn5j6n88)